 And 13 years later, Miyoshi and Korrupt are both still going strong.

-The core of Korrupt Label’s artistic identity echoes with inspiration from gritty, old school, punk rock anarchy, a frame of reference that Miyoshi was first exposed to through street fashion and underground music as a teenager in Hawaii.
+The core of Korrupt Label’s artistic identity echoes with inspiration from gritty, old school, punk rock anarchy, a diverse frame of reference that Miyoshi was first exposed to through street fashion and underground music as a teenager in Hawaii.

 In fact, the mere mention of propaganda points our conversation in the direction of freedom of thought and expression, and its erosion by modern life.

-"Through Korrupt Label, I advocate for and encourage others to pursue genuine self-expression”, he shares earnestly, “Hopefully, the brand communicates that value clearly, and incites others to find and share their individuality, whether it is through their clothing, music, or other outlets.”
+"Through Korrupt Label, I advocate for and encourage others to pursue genuine self-expression”, he shares earnestly, “Hopefully, the brand communicates that value clearly, and inspires others to find and share their individuality, whether it is through their clothing, music, or other outlets.”